causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask137_Spring2025_Bitcoin_Forecasting_with_Facebook_Prophet/btc_prophet_project_description.md

 * **Source**: CoinGecko API (`/coins/bitcoin/market_chart`)
 * **Used**: Last 365 days’ prices for live forecasting

+### Data Preparation

+- Merged historical data from Kaggle with real-time data from the CoinGecko API.
+- Ensured continuity by removing any duplicate records based on the date column.
+- Final dataset contains continuous daily price data from 2012 to 2025, formatted for Prophet with `ds` (date) and `y` (closing price) columns.

 ---

 ## Utility Functions Explained (`utils.py`)